annabehling/functional_enrichment/README.md

 go_anno_filt$qpid <- str_replace(go_anno_filt$qpid, "prot", "cds")
 ```

-Make a list of background genes with GO annotations, in **gene2GO** format
+Make a list of background genes with GO annotations, in **gene2GO** format:
   * Zero, one or many GO IDs are annotated to each gene
 ```{r}
 gene2go_list <- pannzer_to_golist(go_anno_filt)